Excel Create Database (Table of Contents)

 Introduction to Create Database in Excel

 If you want to create a database, MS Access is the tool you ideally should look for.
 However, it is a bit complicated to learn and master the techniques therein as MS Access.
 It would help if you had ample time to master those.
-In such cases, you can use excel as a good resource to create a database.
-It is easier to enter, store, and find specific information in the Excel Database.
-A well-structured, well-formatted excel table can be considered as a database itself.
-So, all you have to do is create a table that has a proper format.
-If the table is well-structured, you can sort the data in many different ways.
-Moreover, you can apply the filters to well-structured data to slice and dice it as per your requirements.
+In such cases, you can use Excel as a good resource to create a database.
+Enting, storing, and finding specific information in the Excel Database is easier.
+A well-structured, well-formatted Excel table can be considered a database itself.
+So, all you have to do is create a proper format table.
+If the table is well-structured, you can sort the data differently.
+Moreover, you can apply the filters to well-structured data to slice and dice it per your requirements.

 How to Create a Database in Excel?